fbpx

 • The 1% Rule.
 According to the same study, the sweet spot for recognition investment is around 1% of company payroll.
 Any less, and the program fails to deliver satisfactory results.
 Diminishing returns are to be found on the other side of the curve, too: while a little above 1% might be even better, too much more is simply overkill.

 At the end of the day, awards and recognition programs are simply good for business.
-It only takes a meager investment to increase employee satisfaction, improve retention rates, boost productivity, and improve your company’s bottom line.
-By recognizing and rewarding employees for their hard work and achievements, the employees are set up for success and, by extension, so is the company.
-So if your business does not currently have a satisfactory employee rewards program in place, it’s time to start.
+It only takes a meager investment to increase workplace satisfaction, improve employee retention rates, boost productivity, and improve your company’s bottom line.
+By recognizing and rewarding employees for their hard work and achievements, the employees are set up for success.